owenosborn/Filer/README.md

-# Your File Management System - Summary
+# Art File Management System

+File management for the lost.

 ## Core Concept

 Content-addressable storage with a SQLite database to track everything.
 Files are deduplicated automatically and can live in multiple locations (local + cloud).

 ## Storage Structure